WordPress Security

 A safety note

-All access tokens are stored in the databases of the main website and managed websites in unencrypted form (plaintext).
-Store a backup copy of all websites in a safe and trusted place.
+All secret access tokens are stored in the databases of the main website and managed websites in unencrypted form (as plain text).
+Store a backup copy of your websites in a safe and trusted place.

 Questions you may have

-How many websites can be managed by a main website?
+How many websites can be managed from one main website?

 Technically, there is no limit.
 The actual limit depends on how powerful the server on which your main website is hosted.

-Does managed mode allow managing of all site settings from a main website?
+Does the managed mode allow managing of all the site settings?

 No, it does not.
-As of now, Cerber.Hub supports managing only WP Cerber settings.
+As of now, Cerber.Hub supports managing WP Cerber settings only.

 Can anyone who has my access token get access to the dashboard of my WordPress?